 Considering that the opening scene is the same as in so many other films, I don't have much to say.
 It wasn't particulary bad, but I can't say much good about it either.
 It's just there.
 I guess seeing a hundred copy-pasted pokemon fighting was neat, though.

 Now we get to the real begining of the Lucario and the Mystery of Mew.
 Film lures us in with neat arhitecture.
 We get to really enjoy the location for a few minutes as Ash battles another trainer.
 A bit later into the act, film uses classy outfits to draw us into a rich party.
 Both of these disguise the main problem of the film for only a few minutes.
 After the wow factor fades away, you start to notice the dialogue and interactions between the characters.
 Simply put, they aren't interesting.
-There are a few pokemon only shenanigans used to distract the viewer, but they're not nearly as effective as in other films.
+There are a few pokemon only shenanigans used to distract the viewer, but they're not nearly as effective as in most other films.

 At one moment Brock sees a girl and opens his stalking notebook.
 As he reads through the insanely stupid list of gal's achievements, you cringe at this catastrophic attempt at comedy.
 The party drags on forever and it's only after Ash summons Lucario that things get a bit interesting.
 How did he do it?
 Due to lazy writing, of course.
 For some unexplained reason his aura is the same as Lucario master's (even if their characters are nothing alike).
-Wow, what a cop out.
+What a cop out!
 A chance to make the premise of the film interesting is ignored.